top of page

 Only take home what is necessary for your work

-So as to avoid any major loss, only carry home the necessary devices and information that you need to work with.
+To avoid major losses, only take home the devices and information you need for work.

 Always keep your device’s software updated

-Working from home means that you will be sharing your company devices with the public network which is most likely less secure.
-This means data you will be exposing your company data and information to routers that are connected to other multiple devices such as phones or computers that are not protected.
-Updating your device operating system and security software is thus a good way to keep them safe from hackers.
+When you work from home, your company devices use your home network, which is likely less secure.
+Your data could be exposed to routers connected to many other devices, like phones or computers that might not be protected.
+Updating your device’s operating system and security software is a good way to keep them safe from hackers.

 Use the latest technology available